 - 1 tbsp melted peanut butter

-- Mix together ingredients and place in the fridge overnight (can keep in the fridge for up to 4 days)
+- Mix together ingredients and place in the fridge overnight (can be kept in the fridge for up to 4 days)

-- Top with banana slices, pecans, and drizzle of melted peanut butter in the morning
+- Top with banana slices, pecans, and a drizzle of melted peanut butter in the morning.
+Enjoy!

-Banana bread overnight oats are the perfect breakfast to make ahead for busy mornings on the go!
-They're packed with fiber, protein, healthy fats to keep you full all morning long!
+Banana bread overnight oats is the perfect healthy breakfast recipe to make ahead for busy mornings on the go!
+These oats are packed with fiber, protein, healthy fats to keep you full all morning long!